BIDS-collaborative/hackingmeasurement.github.io/syllabus/_posts/2015-12-03-Semester-Review.md

 ## Tentative plan

-First, Cathrine Burton from Urthecast will give us a brief overview of earth observation satellites, remote sensing image processing, machine learning algorithms, APIs and the advent of big data analytics and unstructured data.
+First, Catherine Burton from Urthecast will give us a brief overview of earth observation satellites, remote sensing image processing, machine learning algorithms, APIs and the advent of big data analytics and unstructured data.